 4. A little exercise goes a long way

 According to WebMD, getting a little exercise can make you more productive throughout the day.
 Even though you probably feel like you’re short on time and energy as it is, it may be worth it to wake up that extra hour early to exercise.
-WebMD recounts one specific woman’s experience with working out a couple times during the workweek, “It’s been a real boost in terms of the way I feel for the rest of the day.
+WebMD recounts one specific woman’s experience with working out a couple of times during the workweek, “It’s been a real boost in terms of the way I feel for the rest of the day.
 I feel like my head is clearer and I’ve had a little time to myself.”

 5. Hold onto your weekends